 14. Mask – Travel Requirement

-Lastly, be sure to bring your own mask for domestic or international flights.
-They are required on all air travel as of June of 2021.
+Lastly, be sure to bring your own mask for international flights.
+They are required on some air travel.
 In the future, things may change but as of right now, be prepared with having your own.